haiqingzhu543/haiqingzhu543.github.io/_pages/about.md

 I am Haiqing Zhu, a second year PhD student in computer science of the [Australian National University](https://www.anu.edu.au/), supervised by [Prof. Lexing Xie](https://users.cecs.anu.edu.au/~xlx/) and [Dr. Yun Kuen Cheung](https://comp-math-econ.academy/index_.html#).
 My research interest lies in the field of theoretical computer science, specifically in the area of algorithmic game theory and optimisation.

 (Temporary) I will be joining the Max Planck Institute for Intelligent Systems for internship from September to December.
-I am hosted by [Dr.Celestine Mendler-Dünner](https://celestine.ai/).
+I am hosted by [Dr. Celestine Mendler-Dünner](https://celestine.ai/).

 Publications